-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "REFI".
+We have applied to list our shares of common stock on Nasdaq under the symbol "REFI".
 In order to meet the requirements for listing on that exchange, the underwriters have undertaken to sell a minimum number of shares of our common stock to a minimum number of beneficial owners as required by Nasdaq.